AndrewJBateman/node-file-upload/README.md

 ## :cool: Features

-* Tutorial shows a number of different front-ends that can be used to pass objects to the backend
+* Tutorial shows different front-ends that can be used to pass objects to the backend
 * Backend 'uploads' folder is automically created if it does not exist already.

 ## :clipboard: Status & To-Do List

-* Status: Working.
+* Status: Working
-* To-Do: This is a very simple app.
-It is possible to upload the same photo multiple times - could add a check if photo/title exists already.
-Add commenting.
+* To-Do: Nothing.
+There is repeated frontend ionic-angular code and scope for refactoring - I am leaving it as is for now.

 ## :clap: Inspiration